Proportionality (mathematics): Inverse proportionality

+Direct and inverse proportion contrast as follows: in direct proportion the variables increase or decrease together.
+With inverse proportion, an increase in one variable is associated with a decrease in the other.
+For instance, in travel, a constant speed dictates a direct proportion between distance and time travelled; in contrast, for a given distance (the constant), the time of travel is inversely proportional to speed: s × t = d.

 Hyperbolic coordinates

 The concepts of direct and inverse proportion lead to the location of points in the Cartesian plane by hyperbolic coordinates; the two coordinates correspond to the constant of direct proportionality that specifies a point as being on a particular ray and the constant of inverse proportionality that specifies a point as being on a particular hyperbola.

 Computer encoding

 The Unicode characters for proportionality are the following: